We offer layaway, spread payments on the piece of your dreams. Ask us for details.

 Although this antique jewel was originally an iridescent tiara meant for a highborn's pate, now in our contemporary fashion it's destined for an even more refined heart.

-Even though it comes in a box from a jeweller to the Belgian court, we have no proof this piece is actually made by this jeweller.
+Even though it comes in a box from a jeweller to the Belgian court, we know it is actually crafted by E. Lecas.

 The interior of the box reads in gold letters: